-- vertices represent the things in the solution - undirected edges represent the constraints - an edge between two vertices means the vertices can't coexist in the solution, no edge means they don't conflict e.g. coloring, independent set - an edge between two vertices means the vertices are redundant in the solution, no edge means both may be needed • e.g. vertex cover
+- vertices represent the things in the solution - undirected edges represent the constraints - an edge between two vertices means the vertices can't coexist in the solution, no edge means they don't conflict - e.g. coloring, independent set (no pair of vertices in the set connected by an edge) - an edge between two vertices means the vertices are redundant in the solution, no edge means both may be needed - e.g. vertex cover (every edge connected to at least one vertex in set)